Liming WS10A Taihang Engine

 On 11 May 2005, the endurance life test of the WS-10 engine started at 606 Institute, which declared that the project was close to the designed approval of prototype.
 This period includes two important test-operations: endurance life test and then full life test.
 In the history of China's engine development, the WS-10 created a series of top records in testing range, programs and time.
 Those two tests are the most rigorous trials on engine reliability.
 On 10 November 2005, the WS-10 at last got across the full life test.
 The WS-10 "waltzed" through a 40 day trial without any failure.
 The WS-10 project was finally finished after almost 20 years' work.

 But as late as 2007 the Chinese Air Force was still unhappy with the WS-10 engine, with performance and manufacturing quality issues plaguing the project.
-Photos of J-11B aircraft with the WS-10 engine surfaced in 2009, indicating that most, if not all, of the Taihang engine's problems had been resolved.
+Photos of J-11B aircraft with the WS-10 engine surfaced in 2009, indicating to some that most, if not all, of the Taihang engine's problems had been resolved.

 Richard Fisher wrote in 2010 [Testimony for the U.S.China Economic and Security Review Commission Hearing on China's Emergent Military Aerospace and Commercial Aviation Capabilities, May 20, 2010] that "Since the early 1990s Russian sources have disclosed to the author that Shenyang was experiencing great difficulties in meeting planned thrust goals, while there have been reports and rumors of other specific problems.
 In August 2009 a Chinese AVIC official admitted there were many problems facing the Taihang but declined to elaborate.
 Other possible issues include incidents of shedding turbine blades, oil leakage issues, and even one unconfirmed rumor of a new J11BS fighter disintegrating in flight due to a Taihang engine failure."